-In this work, a non-invasive BCI based on EEG analysis is proposed to control a mobile robot.
+In this work, a non-invasive BCI based on EEG analysis is proposed to control an electric wheelchair.
 Control is provided through four specific mental activities: imaginary movements of feet, tongue, left arm, and right arm.
-These activities are correlated with 4 robot movements, respectively: stop, move forward, turn left and turn right.
-The interface classifies the user's mental activity, sending the corresponding command to activate the mobile robot.
-Note that the user does not need to be able to perform such feet, tongue or arm movements, just imagining them is enough to activate the robot.
+These activities are correlated with 4 wheelchair movements, respectively: stop, move forward, turn left and turn right.
+The interface classifies the user's mental activity, and sends the corresponding command to activate the wheelchair.
+Note that the user does not need to be able to perform such feet, tongue or arm movements; just imagining them is enough to activate the wheelchair.

 This paper is organized in seven sections.
 Section 2 describes the implementation of the electroencephalograph used in this work.
 Section 3 presents how signals have been preprocessed, followed by Section 4, where classifier models are proposed.
-Section 5 shows experiments to evaluate the classifiers, while Section 6 shows the application to the mobile robot.
+Section 5 shows experiments to evaluate the classifiers, while Section 6 shows the experiments using the interface and its application to control an electric wheelchair.
 Finally, Section 7 discusses the conclusions of this work.

-II.
-IMPLEMENTATION OF AN ELECTROENCEPHALOGRAPH
+2. IMPLEMENTATION OF AN ELECTROENCEPHALOGRAPH